 Art academic and practising photographer dr. Nick Haeffner shares his personal point of view on Tate Modern’s latest blockbuster exhibition “The Radical Eye: Modernist Photography from the Sir Elton John Collection”.

-Artist(s) Various
+Artists Various

 Venue Tate Modern